amirongit/notecode/algebra1FullCourse.md

 simplified radicals: radicals which don't have fractions & perfect factors within their operands.<br>
 like radicals: radicals which sharing the same index & operand; their combination only affects their coefficients.<br>

-conjugate: same set of given combination of terms combined using different signs.<br>
+conjugates: same sets of given combination of terms combined using different signs.<br>

 methods to remove non real roots from denominators of rational expressions
 - multiplication of their numerators & denominators by the irrational factor itself